EpsilonSolutions/netscaler-command-reference/docs/basic/servicegroup/servicegroup.md

 NO - Do not send probes to check the health of the service.
 With the NO option, the appliance shows the service as UP at all times.
 Possible values: YES, NO
 Default value: YES

-<b>sc</b>
-State of the SureConnect feature for the service group.
-Possible values: ON, OFF
-Default value: OFF

 <b>sp</b>
 Enable surge protection for the service group.